Siege of Soissons: October

-On October 6, informed of the destruction of the bridge, a detachment of around forty German cavalrymen entered Vailly and proceeded to arrest the mayor M. Mennessier and the councilor general of the canton M. Legry who were accused of "act Criminal expected and punished by the 4 th paragraph of the Royal Order of 21 July 1867 and the rescript of paragraph 18 of the military Penal Code " The Prussians were taken to the Carrière-l'Evêque where General de Selchow had his headquarters who rendered the following judgment:
+On October 6th, informed of the destruction of the bridge, a detachment of around forty German cavalrymen entered Vailly and proceeded to arrest the mayor M. Mennessier and the councilor general of the canton M. Legry who were accused of "Criminal acts punished by the 4th paragraph of the Royal Order of 21 July 1867 and the rescript of paragraph 18 of the military Penal Code."
+The Prussians were taken to General de Selchow's headquarters at Carrière-l'Evêque, where he rendered the following judgment:

-“The town of Vailly will pay 20,000 francs as a fine for the act of hostility committed on its territory; one of the two prisoners will go to Vailly to get the money, the other will stay until his return, which will take place today."
+The town of Vailly will pay 20,000 francs as a fine for the act of hostility committed on its territory; one of the two prisoners will go to Vailly to get the money, the other will stay until his return, which will take place today.